HarryPaniccc/DnD/World of Helodaria/Zitrumea.md

 - [[Redwall]] is a small walled town

-- [[Mithril Hall]] is an ancient important dwarf hall in the north of Zitrumea
+- [[Mithral Hall]] is an ancient important dwarf hall in the north of Zitrumea

 ## [[Qel-Annura]]
 High elf home city